Sleep dentistry (sedation dentistry) at our Melbourne clinic

 If you’re a patient who worries about going to the dentist, you have the choice about having intravenous (IV) sedation or general anaesthetic to allow you to have your procedure performed.
 After it’s over, you’re moved to our recovery area where we monitor you until you’re ready to be taken home by your trusted friend or family member.

 Sleep dentistry vs sedation dentistry

 You may have heard of sedation dentistry – it’s another way to describe sleep dentistry.
 Sleep dentistry at our Melbourne clinic is your top choice if you are a patient who thinks about dental appointments and instantly becomes stressed or worried.
 The main purpose of sleep dentistry is to provide dental care in a calm and tension-free environment.

 When you have your sleep dentistry treatment at our clinic, you can be sure that your treatment is safe, comfortable and convenient.
 You don’t need to go to a hospital for your treatment, and as our anaesthetist is a qualified medical practitioner, Medicare will rebate part of the cost of your sedation or anaesthetic treatment.

 Different kinds of sleep dentistry

 Patients from Oakleigh and surrounds receive our top-quality sleep dentistry options – all from the safety, security and ease of our conveniently-located clinic.
-When you choose one of our sleep dentistry solutions, there’s no need to go to hospital – you will feel as if you’re in a dream-like state during your treatment.
+When you choose one of our sleep dentistry solutions, there’s no need to go to hospital – you will receive your selected dental treatment in the comfort and familiarity of the dental chair.